notpresident35/awesome-learn-gamedev/README.md

 [https://80.lv/articles/level-design-tips-tricks-and-how-to-get-into-it/](https://80.lv/articles/level-design-tips-tricks-and-how-to-get-into-it/)

-One of my favorite design and art writers - breaks down games and writes about them (check out the ones on Destiny’s balance and economy)
+One of my favorite design and art writers - breaks down games and writes about them (check out the ones on the balance and economy of Destiny)

 [https://docseuss.medium.com](https://docseuss.medium.com)